bioinf/Sibelia/USAGE.md

 4 * 21 instances and they cover 91.93% of all genomes.
 All the blocks cover 95.66% of all the input sequences.

-Note that synteny blocks can overlap (by at most 5000 BP for loose parameter set), so sum in each column may not equal to value at last row.

 Sequences file
 --------------
 File name = "blocks_sequences.fasta".
 By default this file is not written.
 To